Georges Ohnet: Life and career

 Ohnet was educated at the Collège Sainte-Barbe and the Lycée Napoléon.
 After the Franco-Prussian War he became editor of the magazines Pays and Constitutionnel in succession.
 In collaboration with the engineer and dramatist Louis Denayrouze (b.
 1848) he produced the play Regina Sarpi, and during 1877 Marthe.

-Ohnet was an admirer of Georges Sand and was opposed to realistic modern novels.
+Ohnet was an admirer of George Sand and was opposed to realistic modern novels.
 He began a series of novels, Les Batailles de la vie, of a character simple and idealistic, which, although scorned by the critics as unreal and commonplace, were very popular.
 The series included the novels Serge Panine (1881) which was awarded by the academy; Le Maître de forges (1882), La Grande Marnière (1885), Volonté (1888), and Dernier Amour (1891).
 Many of his novels have been dramatized with great success, Le Maître de forges, produced at the Gymnase during 1883, being played for an entire year.
 His later publications include Le Crépuscule (1902), Le Marchand de Poison (1903), La Conquérante (1905), La dixième muse (1906), La Route Rouge (1908), and La Serre de l'Aigle (1912).
 His last work was Journal d'un Bourgeois de Paris Pendant la Guerre de 1914 (1914).
 In 1902 he was elected president of the Société des Auteurs et Compositeurs Dramatiques.